dataloop-ai/dtlpy-documentation/docs_build/tutorials_templates/getting_started/sdk_overview/chapter.md

 The **Dataloop SDK** requires several prerequisite software packages to be installed on your system before it can be used.

-> ℹ️The scope of this guide does not cover detailed external software installation issues.
+> <h1>&#8505;</h1> The scope of this guide does not cover detailed external software installation issues.
 Please use the provided software vendor website links for further installation information and troubleshooting related to your OS.

 ### **Python**